neo-project/global-blockchain-compliance-hub/_posts/Ukraine/1111-11-07-ukraine-privacy-and-data-protection.md

 *Article 23.
 Personal Information*

 *Personal information shall be understood as documented or publicly announced information about the person.
 Basic information about the person (personal data) shall include: nationality; education; marital status; religion; state of health; address; date and place of birth.
 The sources of documented information about the person shall be documents issued in his/her name, signed by that person documents, and personal data collected by bodies of state power and bodies of local and regional self-government, acting within their respective competence.
 Collection of personal data without a given person's prior consent shall be prohibited, except in cases envisaged by the law  (crime investigation by Ministry of Internal Affairs, National Security Bureau etc.).
-Every person shall have the right to be informed about the collected information about himself/herself. familiarized with information on him/herself.
+Every person shall have the right to be informed about the collected information about himself/herself.
 Information about the person shall be protected by the Law.*

 *Article 29.
 Access to Open Information*